juanuys/juanuys.github.io/_posts/2021-07-19-week-8--intellectual-property.md

 - deals with crimes and punishments
 - law sets out things which are considered unacceptable
-- brought about the the state itself e.g. the police (via the Crown Prosecution Service)
+- brought about by the state itself e.g. the police (via the Crown Prosecution Service)

 ## Civil law